Credit default swap: Description

 An investor or speculator may "buy protection" to hedge the risk of default on a bond or other debt instrument, regardless of whether such investor or speculator holds an interest in or bears any risk of loss relating to such bond or debt instrument.
 In this way, a CDS is similar to credit insurance, although CDSs are not subject to regulations governing traditional insurance.
 Also, investors can buy and sell protection without owning debt of the reference entity.
 These "naked credit default swaps" allow traders to speculate on the creditworthiness of reference entities.
 CDSs can be used to create synthetic long and short positions in the reference entity.
 Naked CDS constitute most of the market in CDS.
 In addition, CDSs can also be used in capital structure arbitrage.

-A "credit default swap" (CDS) is a credit derivative contract between two counterparties.
-The buyer makes periodic payments to the seller, and in return receives a payoff if an underlying financial instrument defaults or experiences a similar credit event.
-The CDS may refer to a specified loan or bond obligation of a "reference entity", usually a corporation or government.

 As an example, imagine that an investor buys a CDS from AAA-Bank, where the reference entity is Risky Corp.
 The investor—the buyer of protection—will make regular payments to AAA-Bank—the seller of protection.
 If Risky Corp defaults on its debt, the investor receives a one-time payment from AAA-Bank, and the CDS contract is terminated.

-If the investor actually owns Risky Corp's debt (i.e., is owed money by Risky Corp), a CDS can act as a hedge.
+If the investor owns Risky Corp's debt (i.e., is owed money by Risky Corp), a CDS can act as a hedge.
 But investors can also buy CDS contracts referencing Risky Corp debt without actually owning any Risky Corp debt.
 This may be done for speculative purposes, to bet against the solvency of Risky Corp in a gamble to make money, or to hedge investments in other companies whose fortunes are expected to be similar to those of Risky Corp (see Uses).

 If the reference entity (i.e., Risky Corp) defaults, one of two kinds of settlement can occur: